Jnshobbie/Beem.ai/README.md

 ## 📌 Project Overview

-**Beem** an AI-powered web application built as the final project for Harvard's CS50 course.
+**Beem** an AI-powered web application built was a final project for Harvard's CS50 course.
 Its primary purpose is to help non-technical users interact with an artificial intelligence system that assists them in generating code, answering questions, and facilitating productive conversations related to software development and AI.
 Inspired by tools like **ChatGPT** and **Lovable.dev**, Beem